-The EPIQ-RN Accreditation Standards detail the minimum requirements to be met by education providers seeking accreditation of their program of study by ANMAC.
-TEQSA-approved higher education providers must seek, and ultimately attain, accreditation for their nursing program of study.
-Under section 49(1) of the National Law, graduates of programs cannot register unless their program of study is accredited by ANMAC with accreditation approved by NMBA.
+The EPIQ RN Accreditation Standards detail the minimum requirements to be met by education providers seeking accreditation of their program of study by ANMAC.
+TEQSA-approved higher education providers must seek, and ultimately obtain, accreditation for their nursing program of study.
+Under Section 49(1) of the National Law, graduates of programs cannot register unless their program of study is accredited by ANMAC with accreditation approved by the NMBA.

-The nine EPIQ-RN Accreditation Standards are listed in Figure 1 with associated criteria.
+The nine EPIQ RN Accreditation Standards are listed in Figure 1 with associated criteria.

-Figure 1 Entry Programs for Internationally Qualified Registered Nurses Accreditation Standards
+Figure 1: Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses